konmik/Phlux/README.md

 Phlux
 =======

-Phlux is an Android library which helps to architect applications with immutable data in mind.
+Phlux is an Android library which helps to architect applications in a functional way (with immutable data in mind).

 It is inspired by Clojure and Facebook's Flux architecture.